 Asheville Area Testing Sites

-UNC Asheville’s Health and Counseling Center is continuing to offer COVID testing.
+UNC Asheville’s Health and Counseling Center is continuing to offer COVID testing to students.
+Faculty and staff may use community testing services and their personal provider.
 You can contact the Health and Counseling Center by calling 828.251.6520.

 A list of COVID-19 testing sites in the Asheville area is also available on the Health & Counseling website.
 UNC Asheville has an established relationship with the Range Urgent Care Center, which is in close proximity to campus and offers COVID-19 testing, and expands the medical resources available to students.
 Mercy Urgent Care and the MAHEC clinic also offer testing.